ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/hortonworks-sandbox-install/tutorial-0.md

 The Hortonworks Sandbox can be installed in a myriad of virtualization platforms.
 Jump to the tutorial for the platform that you prefer.

-1.  **Install Hortonworks Sandbox on VirtualBox** - If you prefer Virtual Box
+1.  **Install Hortonworks Sandbox on VirtualBox** - If you prefer VirtualBox
 2.  **Install Hortonworks Sandbox on VMWare** - If you prefer VMWare
 3.  **Install Hortonworks Sandbox on Docker** - If you prefer Docker